-The issue of currency risk goes hand-in-hand with international property investment.
+The issue of currency risk goes hand in hand with international property investment.
 According to Grinold and Meese (2000), it was not uncommon for investors to determine their strategic investment policy without consideration of the costs and benefits of currency hedging.
-This practise had led to biases in the allocation, such as lesser international investment and less of the international investment was hedged.
+This practise had led to biases in the allocation such as lesser international investment and less of the international investment was hedged.

-International LPTs generally have some sort of currency hedging policies and mechanisms in place.
-Moreover, investment transaction proceeds as well as dividends are paid in local currency; thus, by investing in these international LPTs, domestic investors are fully hedged for currency risk.
+By and large, international LPTs have some sort of currency hedging policies and mechanisms in place.
+Moreover, investment transaction proceeds as well as dividends are paid in local currency, thus, by investing in these international LPTs, domestic investors are fully hedged for currency risk.

-Even though the numbers of international LPTs currently in this international LPT analysis are small, this is expected to increase significantly in the next two years as more LPTs in Australia seek international property investment opportunities.
-By the end of 2003, with two new entrants3, the number of international LPTs will increase to 9, with 5 having a 100% international property portfolio.
+Even though the numbers of international LPTs currently in this international LPTs analysis are small, this is expected to increase significantly in the next two years as more LPTs in Australia seek international property investment opportunities.
+By the end of 2003, with two new entrants3, the number of international LPTs will increase to 9 with 5 have 100% international property portfolio.
 This figure is comparable to the two largest LPT sub-sectors, diversified and commercial.
-As such, this international LPT sector will take on enhanced stature for ongoing portfolio investment analysis.
+As such, this international LPTs sector will take on enhanced stature for ongoing portfolio investment analysis.